 - Growing a strong network of trained, trauma informed service providers in order to provide the most specialized and robust services possible for each survivor entrusted to us

-- Meeting with DCS to further define protocols and recommendations for effective collaboration as well as with currently contracted agencies to provide specialized housing options for trafficked minors
+- Meeting with the Department of Children's Services (DCS) to further define protocols and recommendations for effective collaboration as well as with currently contracted agencies to provide specialized housing options for trafficked minors

 - Growing our system of case management and safe housing.
-We’ve recently moved survivors into two new rented safe houses and are in the process of buying a third.
+We’ve recently moved survivors into two new rented safe houses and a third purchased home.
 This year, we’re adding additional Care Coordinators (professional social workers), a full time driver and resident manager to our Direct Services team.